-From Year 3, children are invited to become members of the swimming squad.
+From Year 3, children are invited to become members of the swimming squad taught by qualified instructors.

 Being part of the squad gives the opportunity for children to improve their swimming ability through ‘club style’ training and take part in galas against other schools.
 As a member of swim squad the swimmers progress is continually monitored and each year they have the opportunity to take part in the Inter-Squad Gala which enables them to achieve personal best swim times in all strokes.
 These are then used as a guide to how the individual swimmer is progressing.